HuskyDG/huskydg.github.io/vmos/geektool/README.md

 ## Installation

+Support VMOS Pro v1.3.2 ~ 1.4.3

 > It is recommended to use VMOS Pro version from 1.3.2 to the lastest, the version lower 1.3.2 has a bug that randomly losing root.

+> VMOS PRO v1.4.6 has many changes, may be supported soon!

 1. Download from [MEGA Link](http://link1s.com/W2GN7)